 - Successful recovery of gold achieved from the Empire open pit ore using environmentally friendly ammonium thiosulphate

-- Significant exploration upside: 1% to 2% of potential ore system explored to date (Nigel Maund, consulting geologist, April 2019)
+- Significant exploration upside: less than 1% of potential ore system explored to date (Nigel Maund, consulting geologist, October 2019)

 - Management with track record of taking TSX and AIM listed companies from IPO to Mine production